Skip to content

 The Core Egeria technology is located in the egeria.git repository.
 It provides the OMAG Server Platform, java clients for the OMAG Servers that run on the OMAG Server Platform along with the Conformance Test Suite (CTS).

-The project aims to produce a new release of Core Egeria about once a month.
+The project aims to produce a new release of Core Egeria about once every 6 weeks.
 Each release includes new features and fixes to existing function.
+This is also an opportunity to update the levels of our dependencies to reduce vulnerabilities.

 Backwards compatibility